 A. Staff’s proposal is based solely on energy deliveries under the contract rather than the capacity deferral and diversity benefits of the contract.
-It would be inappropriate to penalize the Company for prudently acquiring transmission rights 17 years ago by disallowing costs today based on hindsight and only looking at the energy value of a resource that can facilitate the delivery of both capacity and energy.
+It would be inappropriate to penalize the Company for prudently acquiring transmission rights 19 years ago by disallowing costs today based on hindsight and only looking at the energy value of a resource that can facilitate the delivery of both capacity and energy.
 By purchasing these transmission rights, the Company purchased assurance that it can reliably serve its retail customers loads.
 Staff’s proposal is based on a limited energy-only view of

 according to the 2012 Wind Study.
 Figure 1 in my direct testimony illustrated the different shapes of actual wind generation and the normalized forecast included in GRID.
 Table 2 also demonstrated the potential swings in value related to changes in wind generation that would not be captured in the GRID NPC.
-The combined impact of variances in wind generation and market prices over the historical period from 2007 to 2011 ranges from $1.5 million to $44.9 million on a Washington-allocated basis.
+The combined impact of variances in wind generation and market prices over the historical period from 2007 to 2011 ranges from $1.5 million to $44.9 million on a west control area basis.

 Q. Boise argues that the Company’s claim of increased NPC variability due to increased renewable development is unsupported because actual NPC has been decreasing since 2007.
 How do you respond?